gort818/openjk-launcher/README.md

   1. Download and Install SteamCMD SteamCMD
   2. Set the download path using steamCMD, force_install_dir
   3. Using SteamCMD Set the platform to windows to download any windows game on steam. @sSteamCmdForcePlatformType "windows"
-  4. Using SteamCMD download the game, app_update 6020.
+  4. Using SteamCMD download the game, app_update 6020

+Installation Instructions:
+Distro Independent:
+Download the source, extract and run sudo python setup.py install

+Deb file:
+Grab the .deb file from the releases page.